nniemeir/enterprise-computing-I/Documentation/Introduction.md

 6. Reporting & Demonstration - project documentation was completed and advisor was given remote access to the virtual machines.

 ## Rationale
+* Oracle VirtualBox was chosen as the hypervisor due to its popularity, though early testing showed that QEMU may have yielded better performance at the cost of reduced usability.

 * pfSense was chosen as the network-based firewall for both subnets due to it being the most popular FOSS firewall

 * Fedora Linux was used due to it being upstream of Red Hat Enterprise Linux, which made it a prime candidate for exploring enterprise software without investing in licenses.
 As with RHEL, Fedora ships the Mandatory Access Control security architecture SELinux preconfigured.